 Consider smoking: every smoker knows he should stop doing it, but they can’t stop.
 Most smokers want to quit, but their addictions are simply too strong.
 It’s not that they can’t stop; it’s that they won’t.

-From the 70s onwards, some fringe economists started to question the normative view of human behavior in favor of a more descriptive one; a theory that could explain why, for example, why people who win three bets in a row at the casino think they have a higher likelihood of keeping their winning streak, despite having no probabilistic (i.e., rational) reason to believe so.
+From the 70s onwards, some fringe economists started to question the normative view of human behavior in favor of a more descriptive one; a theory that could explain, for example, why people who win three bets in a row at the casino think they have a higher likelihood of keeping their winning streak, despite having no probabilistic (i.e., rational) reason to believe so.
 “They’re idiots,” you’d say, but it’s more than that.
-It’s that they’re humans; they can be irrational when given the chance.
+It’s that they’re humans; they can be irrational when given a chance.